delguanzon/Utopia/README.md

 * 12:12 Looking into MongoDB
 * 01:12 Pros and Cons of NoSQL DB vs SQL RDB
 * 02:34 Setting up MongoDb
-* 03:41 FOMO Invite Only Research (02 days	:	16 hrs left to do everything xD)
+* 03:41 FOMO Invite Only Research (02 days:	16 hrs left to do everything xD)